 Meeting with Paul the chef 19/03/19

 We met with Paul our chef today after we had discussed with our own classes ways we could improve our school menu. we talked about our favourite and least favourite meals which then caused a deba E with our councilors!
 We asked about the possibly having a variety of deserts which chef said he would look into for us! a productive meeting for all!

 Eco-schools council (Summer term 2019)

-Our councilors have also been elected as Eco-school Warriers where we will look at keeping our school energy efficient we are designing posters as the moment - have a look around school to see if you can spot any!
-We are also working on the Bronze Award for Eco-schools we will keep you posted on our progress!
+Our councillors have also been elected as Eco-school Warriers where we will look at keeping our school energy efficient we are designing posters as the moment - have a look around school to see if you can spot any! have been awarded Bronze Award for Eco-schools already!
+We are now working on the Silver!
+We will keep you posted on our progress!

 Books to Africa Appeal (February 2019)